Geotrupes stercorarius

-Geotrupes stercorarius is a species of earth-boring dung beetle, common name Dor.
+Geotrupes stercorarius is a species of earth-boring dung beetle.
+Its common name is the dor beetle or the dumbledore, and is common throughout Europe.

+Description

 The beetle is up to 2.5 cm long.
 The whole beetle is weakly lustrous and darkly colored, sometimes with a bluish sheen.
 The body shape is very compact and arched toward the top.
 On each elytron seven long rows of points are just visible.
 The head is clearly forward, and similar to a shovel in shape.
 The antennae are short and thicken into fans at the ends.
 On each leg there are numerous spikes.